Balance Redefined

 • Tissue synergy

+Balance is relational.
+Not merely numerical.
 Two diets may meet identical numeric requirements — yet function very differently in the body depending on source, freshness, and processing.

-Nature Demonstrates Structural Balance
+Nature Demonstrates Balance Through Structure, Not Fortification

-A whole prey animal contains:
+A whole prey animal contains these in proportion:

 • Muscle